erjiang/minilaunch/README.md

    cmake ..
    make
    ```
-3. The compiled binary will be available as `Launcher` in the `build` directory.
+3. The compiled binary will be available as `minilaunch` in the `build` directory.

 ---